CaioCeretta/Rocketseat/general-projects/widget-upload/comments.md

 And since we have an animation inside that block, as soon as the selector matches the animation starts and stop.

+## Lesson 11 - Store Setup With Zustand

+There are different ways to handle the state storing, like useReducer.
+However, nowadays there are libraries that more go beyond `useReducer`, they help us to have a better control of the renderings inside react.
+State management libraries are essential because they provide **granular control over component rendering**, ensuring components only update when the specific data they consume changes.
+This directly solves the performance issues where basic solutions trigger unnecessary re-renders.

+We will have a greater granular control as soon as we have a state management library, which we can also add into it, plugins/middlewares that are ways we can add behavior to our state, like loggings, storage persistence so when he come back, he will continue seeing the same information, and so on.

+We need to be careful with this, as have previously seen, state management isn't simply sharing an updated information among two or more components.
+We must be careful, as simply sharing data is not state management.
+Tools that merely offer shared state often only provide a **Context API substitution**.
+The key flaw of Context is its coarse-grained rendering model — when the system does not control the rendering in fine-grained elements, but yes in larger units, like a complete component, a subtree or a full page

+State management is providing a unified form of performing updates in these states in an immutable manner and share them across the components.
+It is like creating a "single source of truth" — the only origin of the truth inside our app.

+The best two options are **jotai** and **zustand**

+### Zustand

+**Zustand** is a replacement for Redux.
+Its syntax is much simpler, but it follows the same core idea: having a **single shared state** that multiple components can subscribe to.

+Unlike **Jotai**, which works with many small independent pieces of state called **atoms**, Zustand typically manages asingle, centralized store.
+Each component selects only the slice of the state it needs, and it re-renders when that specific slice changes.

+### Implementation

+Create a folder store and create a `uploads.ts` file where we will put everything we want to store.

+Every **store** — place where we can put multiple states — is a hook by default.

+**zustand** `create` receives a callback function, where we will have access to `set` and `get`

+`set` is used for whenever we want to make a state update `get` when we want to retrieve something of the state

+One useful tip for type safety is to define a type with we information we will have on the state.
+The state will have a list of uploads that instead of being typed as an array, will be typed as `Map`

+`Map` is a structure in JS that allows us to create a key/value object that gives us a faster access.

+The reason we chose Map is because each upload has to be uniquely identified, because in our app, we have operations based on each item's identifier.
+Non necessarily all the uploads shown on the list is already saved on the database, the database may have not already generated an ID.
+That identifier used in the Map is an id generated on the front-end, since we can´t use yet any information from the file to say that it is unique.

+Upload is going to be a type with a name property and a file property, which is the reference to that file uploaded by the user.

+Type zustand's create as `UploadState` and return the values expected by the create method, which will at least be an empty map.

+Similar to other state management tool, it will also return the functions to make the state updates.
+Inside the UploadState type, define a function addUploads and declare it on the create method

+On our dropzone file, that is where we will make our uploads, start by destructuring the useUploads function and retrieve the addUploads function, and add it inside the onDrop block

+Inside the addUploads function, define a for using the set parameter to add each new file

+set is similar to useState, but with some differences.
+We can use it to replace the state as a whole passing a new object to the set or we also can can it to partially replace it, by using a similar syntax that useState, using the current retrieved as a parameter to update that partial state we want to.

+Since uploads is a map, we can use the set function, provided by the map, pass the uploadId we generate, along with the upload const we created, in accordance to the type Upload, and set will return us a `Map`

+### Upload List Component

+Now that already modified the state, we can go inside this component, and check if the list is empty based on that uploads state.